ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This is a generalization of the ML model use case above, where the data can be any highly confidential data, such as health data about customers, payroll data about employees, future business plans, etc.
-As part of the Remote Attestation Procedures, an assessment is made against a set of policies to evaluate the state of the system that is requesting the confidential data.
+As part of the attestation procedure, an assessment is made against a set of policies to evaluate the state of the system that is requesting the confidential data.
 Attestation is desired to prevent leaking data via compromised devices.